aniketsinha06/Object-Detection-Computer-Vision/README.md

 # Object-Detection-Computer-Vision
+### Description
-__Description : Detection of vast variety of objects using YOLOV3__
+Detection of vast variety of objects using YOLOV3.

 ### Python Libraries Used :